 This requires the use of specific technical assistance.
 To achieve this, health professionals will be invaluable help!
-An ergo therapist, for example, works with other health professionals to assess the difficulties faced on a daily basis and then find personalized solutions for each patient to create a perfectly tailored program.
+An occupational therapist, for example, works with other health professionals to assess the difficulties faced on a daily basis and then find personalized solutions for each patient to create a perfectly tailored program.

 Would you like to learn more about the role of occupational therapy in Alzheimer’s disease?
 This article will give you all the information you need, so don’t wait any longer to find out more!

 First and foremost, it is important to understand what is occupational therapy.
 That is a health profession that is responsible for the assessment, adaptation, and implementation of a protocol to help individuals with motor or psychomotor disabilities.

 This practice is, therefore very useful to enable each individual to maintain his or her independence on a daily basis, both in private and professional life.
 If a patient has Alzheimer’s, it is important to find solutions to ease day-to-day life by maintaining some degree of independence.
 Occupational therapy is, therefore, a good way for patients to achieve this through activities and a good environment.

 If you are looking for an occupational therapist, we advise you to contact a health professional who can refer you to an occupational therapist who is available to take care of you.
 You will notice a positive change from day one, and this will allow you to put into practice good habits to maintain your independence.

 If you would like to learn more about the benefits of occupational therapy, just keep reading.